home-assistant/alerts.home-assistant.io/alerts/adguard.markdown

 # Fix

-A change making the integration compatible with the Home Assistant integration again is in progress.
+The Adguard Home integration provided by Home Assistant 0.101.0, will address this isssue.